-Massive Power Outage Hits Manhattan After Report Of Possible Explosion, On 42nd Anniversary Of 1977 Blackout
+Massive Power Outage Hits Manhattan After Report Of Possible Explosion On 42nd Anniversary Of 1977 Blackout

 The WABC TV report said that there were unconfirmed reports of a “transformer fire” at 64th street and West End Avenue on the Upper West Side, though the cause of the outage remained unknown as of 8 p.m.
 Eastern.

-The blackout struck on a day when New York City Mayor Bill de Blasio, a 2020 Democratic presidential candidate, was reported to be out if the city campaigning in Iowa.
+The blackout struck on a day when New York City Mayor Bill de Blasio, a 2020 Democratic presidential candidate, was reported to be out of the city campaigning in Iowa.
 But The New York City Council Speaker Corey Jonnson posted updates on the power outage on his Twitter account.

 The Fire Department of New York said it had received numerous calls reporting people stuck elevators.
 Meanwhile, subway service into Manhattan was restricted, coming in from the outer boroughs.
 More than 27,500 power customers were affected by the blackout as of 8 p.m., according to Con Edison, the power company servicing New York City, as quoted by WABC.

-AMC Lincoln Square 13 multiplex move theater on the Upper West Side was evacuated due to the power outage, according to an Associated Press report.
+The AMC Lincoln Square 13 multiplex movie theater on the Upper West Side was evacuated due to the power outage, according to an Associated Press report.

 On July 13, 1977, a massive power outage hit all five boroughs of New York City.
-By the time the power was restored the following day, looters has struck about 1,600 businesses throughout the city, and arsonists has set approximately 1,000 fires, according to a Time.com historical account.
+By the time the power was restored the following day, looters have struck about 1,600 businesses throughout the city, and arsonists have set approximately 1,000 fires, according to a Time historical account.